rancher/docs/content/rancher/v2.x/en/tasks/clusters/adding-storage/_index.md

 1. Enter the **Capacity** of your volume in gigabytes.

 1. Complete the **Plugin Configuration** form.
 Each plugin type requires information specific to the vendor of disk type.
-For more information about each plugin's form, refer to the reference table below.
+For help regarding each plugin's form and the information that's required, refer to the plug-in's vendor documentation.

 1. **Optional:** Complete the **Customize** form.
 This form features: